cyberinferno/tantra-online-wireshark-dissector/README.md

 * Update tantra server ports at the end of the `tantra-dissector.lua` file if needed.
 * Copy `tantra-dissector.lua` to Wireshark plugin directory (To locate plugin folder refer [this link](https://www.wireshark.org/docs/wsug_html_chunked/ChPluginFolders.html) ).
+* If Wireshark is already running then open `Analyze` option dropdown and click on `Reload Lua Plugins` to load the plugin.